 The 3D model of the glass instrument is made by flute maker Matti Kähönen.
 It consist of transparent materials: 12 glass pipes and a Plexiglas sound board with air holes and glass decorations.
-The instrument is not played by blowing but by moving the hand to control the air flow in the holes.
+The instrument is not played by blowing.
 Sound production is challenging and require the adoption of a special technique.

 of Gustav Mahler (1860–1911) depicts the composer on the eve of his Sixth

 Symphony’s premiere (the cover of weekly journal Die Muskete (19/01/1907).
 Mahler’s composition violated prevalent conventions and

 musical structures.
 It includes sounds made of unusual instruments such as a

 The wooden parts of the imaginary instrument is made by joiner Antti Salmela from Rauma, Finland and the instrument was finished off by Niko Rissanen from Helsinki.
 The playable parts consist of readymades suspended in a wooden frame, such as a cowbell, a ratchet and a horn, as well as a kettledrum from the late 19th century.